AnonyGiit/Xdead/bcov/README.md

 A tool for efficient binary-level coverage analysis. **bcov** statically instruments x86-64 ELF binaries without compiler support.
 It features probe pruning, precise CFG analyses, and sophisticated instrumentation techniques.
-We summarized this research in a 2-min teaser [video][link-teaser].

 ## Resources